 If you experience symptoms such as no energy, low concentration or not wanting to exercise or eat, you can do simple things to help such as:

 •Planning ahead and doing more when you have more energy

 •Resting when you feel tired instead of trying to sleep

 •Not exercising or drinking coffee or tea before bed

 Blood tests can detect liver disease and should be done six-monthly.
 These tests include:

 Please read our information sheet for more detail about liver function tests.

-Hepatitis B testing and a free vaccination should be offered to household contacts and sexual partners of people with hepatitis B. Since 1987, all babies born in New Zealand have been protected against the hepatitis B virus infection through vaccination.
+Hepatitis B testing and a vaccination should be offered to household contacts and sexual partners of people with hepatitis B. Since 1987, all babies born in New Zealand have been protected against the hepatitis B virus infection through vaccination.
 Hepatitis B is very rare in New Zealanders younger than 25 years.

 Having a FibroScan is one of the most important things you can do to assess the health of your liver.